 The Organization benefits from personal services provided by a substantial number of volunteers.
 Those volunteers have donated significant amounts of time and services in the Organization's programs and support service operations.
 However, the majority of the contributed services do not meet the criteria for recognition in the consolidated financial statements.
-GAAP allows recognition of contributed services only if (a) the services create or enhance nonfinancial assets or (b) the services would have been purchased if not provided by contribution, require specialized skills and are provided by individuals possessing those skills.
+Accounting principles generally accepted in the United States of America allows recognition of contributed services only if (a) the services create or enhance nonfinancial assets or (b) the services would have been purchased if not provided by contribution, require specialized skills and are provided by individuals possessing those skills.
 Contribution revenue recognized from contributed services consisted of:

-Professional Labor Hours for Global Outreach \$ 997,278 CDL Driver Hours for Partner Resourcing 168,386 Total \$ 1,165,664
+2019 2018 Professional Labor Hours for Global Outreach \$ 1,026,151 \$ 997,278 CDL Driver Hours for Partner Resourcing 163,515 168,386 Total \$ 1,189,666 \$ 1,165,664